 Malcolm has exhibited work several times at the Royal Academy both as an artist and an architect with his recent work shown at the 2024 Venice Biennale.
-The past president Sir Hugh Casson, described his landscape paintings as being of National Importance.
+The late president Sir Hugh Casson, had described his landscape paintings as being of National Importance.

 His work revolves around the traditional English Landscape and its changing weather; the true backbone of art history in Britain.

-He qualified as a Chartered Architect in 1979 and was the director of a Private Architects Practice in Central London and more rently, Cumbria, having worked most of his professional life in Southern England and London.
-He was the Peoples Choice as Cumbrian Artist of the Year and now lives in Scotland, nearer to its great landscapes.
-Light is everything.
+He qualified as a Chartered Architect in 1979 and was the director of a Private Architects Practice in Central London and more recently, Cumbria, having worked most of his professional life in Southern England and London.
+He was the Peoples Choice as Cumbrian Artist of the Year and now lives in Scotland, nearer to its great landscapes,…and weather.